Group-blind optimal transport to group parity and its constrained variants: Numerical Illustrations

 \section{Numerical Illustrations}

-Repair schemes consist of mapping source data into the pre-designed target data, and after the mapping, we obtain the projected data, which are expected to have equalised distributions of features in privileged and unprivileged groups.
-During the mapping, a sample in the source data is divided into a sequence of weighted samples, leading to data distortion—specifically, a deviation from its original representation.
+Repair schemes consist of mapping source data into the pre-designed target data, and after the mapping, we obtain the projected data, which are expected to have equalised distributions of attributes in privileged and unprivileged groups.
+During the mapping, a sample in the source data is divided into a sequence of weighted samples, leading to data distortion---specifically, a deviation from its original representation.
 The data distortion may dampen accuracy or utility of some pre-trained prediction or classification models.
 For example, recall the motivating example introduced in Section~1.1.
 If all applicants are projected to the maximum exam score, the cut-off point loses its ability to distinguish between privileged and unprivileged groups but also significantly forfeits its capacity to classify qualified applicants.

 This section first demonstrates the effects of our total repair and partial repair schemes using synthetic data, and then illustrates the classic trade-off between bias repair and data distortion, using the adult census dataset of \cite{misc_adult_2}.
-Specifically, Section~4.1 explains how we use the sensitive attribute in experiments and introduce the performance indices.
-Section~4.2 introduces two baselines.
-Sections~4.3 and 4.4 describe our experiments on synthetic data and real data, with comparison with these baselines.
+Specifically, Section~4.1 explains how we use the protected attribute in experiments and introduce the performance indices.
+Section 4.2 outlines the baselines, while Section 4.3 introduces the real-world datasets that will be discussed in Section 5.
+Lastly, Section 4.4 describes our experiments conducted on synthetic data, including comparisons with several baselines.
 Our implementation is available online \footnote{\url{https://github.com/Quan-Zhou/OT_Debiasing}}.